World Cup 2022 table: Group stage standings and England’s route to the final

 Other leading teams include reigning champions France, who have won Group D, and who England could meet in the quarter-finals.

-Elsewhere, Germany and Spain are battling it out alongside Costa Rica and Japan in Group E, while Portugal, Ghana, Uruguay and South Korea vie for supremacy in Group H.
+Elsewhere, Japan and Spain qualified from Group E, while Portugal and South Korea emerged from Group H.

-Brazil, the five-time champions, have progressed from Group G – which also includes Serbia, Switzerland and Cameroon – but need a point in their final game to top the table.
+Brazil, the five-time champions, have progressed from Group G as group winners, with Switzerland finishing as runners-up.

 Fellow South Americans Argentina were also tipped to go far in this year’s tournament, but were stunned by Saudi Arabia in their opening game in one of the biggest shocks in World Cup history before battling through to eventually finish as Group C winners.